shubhamsaini20/NLP_Project2/README.md

-This project is made towards the final submission at ESILV, for the subject - Machine Learning for NLP, The project is a group effort, made possible by the teamwork of Shubham SAINI & Manisha RAWALA.
+This project is made towards the final submission at ESILV, for the subject - Machine Learning for NLP, The project is a group effort, made possible by the teamwork of Shubham SAINI & Manisha RAWLA.

 ## FOR THE DETAIL UNDERSTANDING OF EACH ASPECT OF THE PROJECT WE INVITE YOU TO FOLLOW THE DETAILED REPORT ON THE PROJECT:
  link - https://docs.google.com/document/d/1T5NR2hwJ8TvlK9i_WUqfrviNwHRO_HMy7Q1uliYXRg0/edit?usp=sharing